Doc Severinsen: Recording career

 During the early 1960s, Severinsen began recording big band albums, then moved toward instrumental pop music by the end of the decade.
-In the 1970s he recorded jazz funk, then disco, finding hits with "Night Journey" and "I Wanna Be With You".
+In the 1970s, he recorded jazz funk, then disco, finding hits with "Night Journey" and "I Wanna Be with You".
+His recording of "Melody (Aria) made the Adult Contemporary Top 40 in early 1977.
 He released an album with the jazz fusion group Xebron in 1985.
 During the next year, he recorded The Tonight Show Band with Doc Severinsen which won the Grammy Award for Best Large Jazz Ensemble Performance.
 After Carson retired in 1992, he toured with some of the band's members, including Conte Candoli, Snooky Young, Bill Perkins, Ernie Watts, Ross Tompkins, and Ed Shaughnessy.

-Severinsen performed with high school bands, in particular in the 1970s with Don Caneva's John Hersey High School Bands, which recorded four albums.
+Severinsen performed with high-school bands, in particular in the 1970s with Don Caneva's John Hersey High School Bands, which recorded four albums.

 He performed the "Star-Spangled Banner" on at least three nationally telecast occasions; however, the first two renditions were marred by problems.
-When he accompanied actor Pat O'Brien, as O'Brien recited the National Anthem at Super Bowl IV, the public address system at Tulane Stadium went dead for a minute, although viewers were unaware of it.
+When he accompanied actor Pat O'Brien, as O'Brien recited the national anthem at Super Bowl IV, the public address system at Tulane Stadium went dead for a minute, although viewers were unaware of it.
 Fifteen years later, when he performed the anthem again prior to the Marvin Hagler vs. Thomas Hearns fight, a giant US flag on the side of the Fantasy Tower at Caesars Palace overlooking the outdoor ring was not unfurled properly due to problems with the roping.
 He performed the anthem again, as well as "O Canada", at the 1989 Major League Baseball All-Star Game in Anaheim, California.
 With the game being played in the Los Angeles television and radio market, he was accompanied by the Tonight Show band.
-As of 2020, Severinsen and the NBC Orchestra's performance remains the most recent non-vocal rendition of the national anthem at the Midsummer Classic.
+As of 2020, Severinsen and the NBC Orchestra's performance remains the most recent nonvocal rendition of the national anthem at the Midsummer Classic.

 Severinsen is credited for co-writing the hit song "Stop and Smell the Roses" with Mac Davis, although both parties agree that Severinsen only came up with the title.